Needle felting tutorial - the basics

 Needle felting safety first

 Let's list some safety precautions before we go any further.
-Protecting ourselves and our loved ones is crucial while indulging in this craft.
+Protecting ourselves when working with extremely sharp needles is crucial while indulging in this fabulous craft.

 • Use a mat to shield your work surface and prevent injuries to your fingers.